 Alternate Spellings: Fiber Channel

-Many storage area network (SAN) solutions use Fibre Channel technology.
+Examples: Many storage area network (SAN) solutions use Fibre Channel technology.
 Gigabit Ethernet has emerged, however, as a lower cost alternative for storage networks.
 Gigabit Ethernet can better take advantage of Internet standards for network management like SNMP.